 If you buy something online and don’t go through a cashback site, you are leaving money on the table.

 Most people know that you can earn cashback through your credit cards.
-For example, the Chase Sapphire Preferred card is one of the best cashback cards that will give you 2% of your purchase as Chase Ultimate Rewards points when spending in travel and dining, 1% on everything else with no limit. (you can also get 60,000 bonus points when you spend $4,000 on purchases in the first 3 months, worth $750 in travel)
+For example, the Chase Sapphire Preferred card is one of the best cashback cards that will give you 5x points on travel purchased through Chase Ultimate Rewards, 3x points on dining, select streaming services and online groceries, 2x on all other travel purchases, 1x on everything else (plus a $50 annual Ultimate Rewards Hotel Credit). (you can also get 60,000 Ultimate Rewards points after you spend $4,000 in purchases within the first three months)

 But did you know about cashback websites?

-If you've heard of the name eBates or Fatwallet (before it was shut down), you're familiar with some of the biggest cashback sites.
+If you’ve heard of the name Rakuten (formerly Ebates) or Fatwallet (before it was shut down), you’re familiar with some of the biggest cashback sites.
 Each one works similarly.
-All you have to do is sign up for an account, click on a link or special offer on the sites before making your purchase, and you earn cashback on your purchases.
+All you have to do is sign up for an account, click on a link or special offer on the sites before making your purchase, and earn cashback on your purchases.

 So which are the best cashback sites?

-It's not a cashback tool, Wikibuy is a browser extension that searches for better prices and coupon codes that it applies when you check out.
+It’s not a cashback tool, Capital One Shopping is a browser extension that searches for better prices and coupon codes that it applies when you check out.
 Whenever you earn loyalty credits, you can redeem those credit for gift cards.
-It's not “cashback” but you do earn gift cards.
+It’s not “cashback” but you do earn gift cards.

-When you visit any product page, Wikibuy will automatically do a search for a better price elsewhere.
-If they find one, they'll include that information on the page itself.
-If they don't, they tell you that Wikibuy hasn't found it for less anywhere else.
+When you visit any product page, Capital One Shopping will automatically do a search for a better price elsewhere.
+If they find one, they’ll include that information on the page itself.
+If they don’t, they tell you that Capital One Shopping hasn’t found it for less anywhere else.

-If you click on the green Wikibuy button, it'll add it to your watchlist.
-The best part is that Wikibuy is seamless and you can learn more from our Wikibuy review.
+If you click on the green Capital One Shopping button, it’ll add it to your watchlist.
+The best part is that Capital One Shopping is seamless and you can learn more from our Capital One Shopping review.

-Wikibuy is owned by Capital One and compensates us when you sign up for Wikibuy using the links provided.
+Capital One Shopping is owned by Capital One and compensates us when you sign up for Capital One Shopping using the links provided.

 TopCashBack was founded in the UK in 2005.
 By 2011, they expanded to the United States.
 Today, the cashback giant boasts over 8 million users across the globe.